mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/events.md

 - Emit the Domain Event

 {% hint style="info" %}
-AWS natives will maybe point to a more elegant solution being using DynamoDB streams as an outbox pattern, which could definitely work.
-I am 50/50 on which I like the most, because doing so would mean you still have to implement some mechanism like a Lambda that can "translate" the DynamoDB table item changes into actual Domain Events.
+AWS natives will maybe point to a more elegant solution using DynamoDB streams as an outbox pattern, which could definitely work.
+I am 50/50 which I like the most because doing so would mean you still have to implement some mechanism like a Lambda that can "translate" the DynamoDB table item changes into actual Domain Events.
 {% endhint %}

 ## Resiliency

 The code base uses a trivial handwavy way to set up a Dead Letter Queue (often just abbreviated as DLQ).
 A full implementation would for example implement a Lambda function that just re-emits the event on the appropriate bus.
 This could theoretically become mined territory since we want to keep a tight ship regarding who can emit what event to which bus.
-In this case we can only use a single Lambda to do that work and it must not contain any business functionality—only re-emit the exact same event!
+In this case, we can only use a single Lambda to do that work and it must not contain any business functionality—only re-emit the exact same event!

 Further, note that there are differences for DLQs based on which service you are setting them up for, i.e. a Lambda DLQ will be useful when a Lambda function does not respond, but you will still need a separate EventBridge DLQ to guard against failures when a system tries to put something on the EventBridge bus.&#x20;